All Episodes

 You can find the liquor.

-You'll find the you'll you'll find the scotch.
+You'll find the scotch.

-Cigars, yeah, you get them shipped anywhere.
+Cigars, yeah, you can get them shipped anywhere.

-Okay, and they're macal.
+Okay, and they're maca la local.

-Mac and Doodle is a is a is a is a macaroni.
+Mac and noodle is a macaroni.

 All right, okay.

-Then uh Snerdley, what do you mean you just checked Dom Perignon at Walmart?
+Snerdly, what do you mean you just checked Dom Perignon at Walmart?

-You went online.
+You went online?

-You didn't see Dom Perignon at uh at Walmart.
+You didn't see Dom Perignon at Walmart.

 Might not be on the line.

-I'm I'm guessing Walmart's got it.
+I'm guessing Walmart's got it.

 Walmart's got everything.

-Joyce, I appreciate it.
+Anyway, Joyce, I appreciate it.

 Thanks so much.